Raymon-Watson/D2C-Skincare-Analysis--SQL/README.md

 ## Database Structure

-For a full breakdown of each table, along with the datatypes and brief explanation of each column in each table, see documents/
+For a full breakdown of each table, along with the datatypes and brief explanation of each column in each table, see: **docs/data_dictionary.md**.

 ### Table relations